1989chenguo/CloudComputingLabs/Lab3/README.md

 coordinator_info 127.0.0.1:8001
 ```

-### 3.5 Implementation requirements
+## 4 Implementation requirements

+### 4.1 Basic version (18 points totally)

+In order to finish the new Lab4, you should finish 2nd level of Basic version in Lab3 at least.

+If you want to get excellent score in Lab4, please try to finish [Section 4.2](#42-advanced-version20-points).

-#### 3.5.1 Basic version
+#### 4.1.1 1st level of Basic version(15 points)

 Your program should complete all the tasks described in `section 3.1-3.4`.
 Your system is required to correctly receive and conduct the KV commands, and reply the corresponding results, as described before.

-In the basic version, there will be **no participant failures**.
+In the 1st level of basic version, there will be **no participant failures**.
 Also, we will **not inject any network failures**.
 However, the network may still drop packets occasionally.
 You can use TCP to handle such occasional drops.

 **The coordinator process may be killed and restart at any time for multiple times**.
 So do not store any database data in the coordinator.
 The coordinator will deal with clients' KV commands when it is working.
 When the coordinator is killed, your system is not required to reply any client's commands.
 Clients will keep retransmit its KV commands until it gets success response from the coordinator.
 The coordinator remembers no history (except for the information in the configuration file), so it will deal with all commands as new ones after it restarts.

 Your program should run correctly with 3 or more participants.

-#### 3.5.2 Advanced version
+#### 4.1.2 2nd level of Basic version(16 points)

 Your program should complete all the tasks described in `section 3.1-3.4`.
 Your system is required to correctly receive and conduct the KV commands, and reply the corresponding results, as described before.

-In the advanced version, **participants may fail, and the network links may fail**.
+In the 2nd level of Basic version, **participants may fail, and the network links may fail**.
 However, the participant and network link **failures are one-shot**, that is, if they fail, they will never come back again.
 Also, **the coordinator process may be killed and restart at any time for multiple times**.
 The coordinator will deal with clients' KV commands when it is working.
 When the coordinator is killed, your system is not required to reply any client's commands.

 When the coordinator is working, it should be able to detect the failure of participants.
 You can use some periodical heartbeat messages to detect the participant failure (e.g., no reply after certain number of heartbeats). **Once a participant is dead, the coordinator should be able to remove it from the system, and correctly receive/conduct/reply clients' KV commands with the rest participants**.
 If all participants fail, the coordinator will always reply ERROR to the clients' KV commands.
 The coordinator remembers no history (except for the information in the configuration file), so it need to redetect all the participants' liveness after restart.